6 Unique Places For An Awesome Night Out In New Orleans

 Gather seven of your best mystery-solving friends and head to the first escape game based in New Orleans, Clue Carré, for an intense 60-minute adventure.
 In order to break free from the interactive mystery escape room, participants must come together by using keen observations and critical thinking to gather clues, discover hidden objects and solve riddles.
 Since getting out in time is the ultimate victory, this live entertainment puzzle, including the Mardi Gras Den, the Voodoo Room, the Secret Agent 504 Room, the Haunted Swamp Room and the Vampire Hunter Room, is the perfect idea for all of those competitive gamers who enjoy beating the clock.

 Enjoy a unique view of the moon by paddling down the winding, historic waterways of Bayou St. John

 with Bayou Paddlesports.
 The popular two-hour evening ride gives anyone interested in experiencing a unique New Orleans evening outdoors the opportunity to have fun while relaxing under the stars.
 Paddle-enthusiasts can check out their desired gear the website and pick it up at the event’s launch site.

 Friday Nights at NOMA

-Built in 1914, the Prytania is the only single-screen cinema in Louisiana and is the oldest operating theater in the New Orleans metro area.
-Standing at the corner or Prytania and Leontine streets, this vintage movie joint was the first theater in NOLA to convert to digital cinema, and now features an eccentric variety of films to satisfy any type of audience.
-Movie lovers can enjoy everything from featured old films and horror movie festivals to influential documentaries and popular national shows, such as the Oscar’s, inside this 100-year-old theater legacy.
+Built in 1914, the Prytania is the only single-screen movie theater in Louisiana and is the oldest operating theater in the New Orleans metro area.
+Standing at the corner or Prytania and Leontine streets, this vintage movie joint was the first theater in NOLA to convert to digital cinema, and now features an eccentric variety of films to satisfy any type of audience, including cult classics and current blockbusters.
+Movie-lovers can enjoy everything from featured old films and horror movie festivals to influential documentaries and popular national shows, such as the Oscars, inside this 100-year-old theater legacy.